AdobeDocs/journey-optimizer-b2b.en/help/user/content/assets-overview.md

 * Add a structural element, then drag-and-drop the _image_ content type into the structure.
 In the properties settings on the right, there are two ways to specify the image:
    * Click **[!UICONTROL Browse]** to open the asset selector, where you can choose an image from the Adobe Marketo Engage Design Studio assets library.
    * Click **[!UICONTROL Import media]** to import an asset from your local system.
 The imported asset is stored within the Assets root folder of your Adobe Marketo Engage Design Studio library.

+See [Use assets in your content](./marketo-engage-design-studio.md#use-assets-in-your-content) for more information.

 To change the image, you can update the source URL for the image in the properties on the right.